U.S. Economic Outlook 2017: Trigger Event Could Rock U.S. Economy

 Will the U.S. economy collapse in 2017?
 That question is not as crazy as it sounds.

-With or without the election of Donald Trump, the largest debt-fueled, multi-asset, multi-country liquidity bubble the world has ever witnessed needs to be addressed one way or another.
+The largest debt-fueled, multi-asset, multi-country liquidity bubble the world has ever witnessed needs to be addressed one way or another.
 While it’s possible that the long-term policy initiatives to boost manufacturing and jobs could help the economy down the road—once excesses have cleared and debt loads have at least stabilized—a painful adjustment period is surely in the works.
 We can only speculate at this point how severe it will be.